-Preparedness for Expectant and New Parents CDC provides emergency preparedness tips to keep you and your family safe.
+Disaster Safety for Expecting and New Parents CDC provides emergency preparedness tips to keep you and your family safe.

-Emergency Preparedness and Response: Pregnant Women and Newborns Resources for protecting the health of pregnant and postpartum women and newborns during a disaster.
+Reproductive Health in Emergency Preparedness and Response CDC resources for protecting the health of pregnant and postpartum women and newborns during a disaster.

 Keep Food and Water Safe after a Natural Disaster or Power Outage Tips from the CDC for preventing illness.
 CDC information for if you are in a disaster or emergency, you take steps to prevent illness from unsafe food and water.

 Infant Feeding During Disasters Infographic A poster on breastfeeding during disasters from the U.S. Department of Health and Human Services.

-Operational Guidance on Infant Feeding in Emergencies Operational Guidance for Emergency Relief Staff and Programme Managers
+Operational Guidance on Infant Feeding in Emergencies Operational Guidance for Emergency Relief Staff and Program Managers

 If you're a California nurse, doctor, pharmacist, or paramedic with an active license who would like to volunteer for disaster service, please register at the